Theocrat/RandomLinuxUtilities/README.md

 *NOTE: `bangla` is not a complete script.
 I will update the README.md after adding more to it.*

+### CSView

+The file `csview` is a simple utility for viewing CSV files in neatly formatted tables inside the terminal.
+It runs on Python3.
+Just place the file inside your `PATH` and make sure that your Python3 is located in `/usr/bin/`.
+You can check this using `which python3`.
+If Python3 is located somewhere else, modify the first line of this file to the address of Python3, which is printed as the output of the `which python3` command.

 #### TODO:
   [ ] complete the script Bangla - add *juktakkhor*.
   [ ] implement BASH colors into brailleimg